ISAIAH-max/alx-system_engineering-devops/0x07-networking_basics/README.md

 ##### Definitions:
 * The Internet (or internet) is the global system of interconnected computer networks that uses the Internet protocol suite (TCP/IP) to communicate between networks and devices.
 * It is a network of networks that consists of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies.
-## TCP/UDP
+## TCP and UDP
 ##### What is TCP?
 * Transmission Control Protocol/Internet Protocol, standard Internet communications protocols that allow digital computers to communicate over long distances.
-Transmission Control Protocol/Internet Protocol, standard Internet communications protocols that allow digital computers to communicate over long distances - CP provides apps a way to deliver (and receive) an ordered and error-checked stream of information packets over the network.
+Transmission Control Protocol/Internet Protocol, standard Internet communications protocols that allow digital computers to communicate over long distances - TCP provides apps a way to deliver (and receive) an ordered and error-checked stream of information packets over the network.
 ##### What is UDP?
 * User Datagram Protocal(UDP) – a communications protocol that facilitates the exchange of messages between computing devices in a network - It's an alternative to the transmission control protocol (TCP).
 User Datagram Protocol (UDP) is used by apps to deliver a faster stream of information by doing away with error-checking.